GEORGE WASHINGTON UNIVERSITY

 As Principal at Healthsperien, Andrew provides comprehensive strategic guidance, in-depth policy analysis, legislative strategy, and communications and messaging development on wide-range of federal health policy and political issues, including those related to the implementation of Affordable Care Act (ACA), quality and value-based purchasing, Medicare, Medicaid, prescription drug coverage and pharmaceutical cost containment, long-term care services and supports, chronic care management, and public and private insurance coverage expansions.

-Through his work with dozens of public and private stakeholders at the local, state, regional and federal level, Andrew has a special emphasis on policy and political issues related to advanced illness and end-of-life care, serving as Senior Advisor to several national organizations in advanced illness and end-of-life care including the National Partnership for Hospice Innovation, the Coalition to Transform Advanced Care (C-TAC), and End Well: Design for the End-of-Life Experience and is a member of the National POLST Paradigm Leadership Council and the Board of Directors of the Social Work Hospice and Palliative Care Network (SWHPN).
-He regularly speaks to national audiences on a variety of health policy and political issues, and especially those related to end-of-life care.
+Through his work with dozens of public and private stakeholders at the local, state, regional and federal level, Andrew has a special emphasis on policy and political issues related to advanced illness and end-of-life.
+Andrew currently serves as Senior Advisor to several national organizations including the National Partnership for Hospice Innovation, the Coalition to Transform Advanced Care (C-TAC), and End Well: Design for the End-of-Life Experience and is a member of the National POLST Paradigm Leadership Council and the Board of Directors of the Social Work Hospice and Palliative Care Network (SWHPN).
+He regularly speaks to national audiences on a variety of health policy and political issues, and particularly those related to advanced illness and end-of-life care.

 Prior to his work at Healthsperien, Andrew was Founder and Principal of MacPherson Strategic, Inc., a health care policy, legislative strategy, and communications consulting firm.
 MacPherson Strategic served a diverse set of health care stakeholder clients, including consumer groups, broad-based coalitions, innovative health care start-ups, and the largest health care purchasers.